Saturday, February 27, 2010

 Outstanding Veterans of the Past

 Martin McSweeney played Bass and Guitar with us in the late ‘90s and went on to receive his bachelors in music at Berkely School of Music in Boston.
 He returned to Southern Cal and is now serving at St. Agathas Catholic Church in Los Angeles.
 (Last I checked, he was still single!)
-St. Agathas is the church to attend if you like good Gospel music!
+St. Agathas is THE Catholic church to attend if you appreciate good Gospel music!

 The Student Choir